ready4-dev/readyforwhatsnext/content/en/docs/Model/Analyses/Replication-Code/_index.md

 ---
-title: "Code to reproduce and/or replicate scientific studies"
+title: "Using readyforwhatsnext programs"
-linkTitle: "Replication code"
+linkTitle: "Use"
 date: 2017-01-05
 weight: 68
 tags: